arduino/docs-content/content/hardware/03.nano/boards/nano-r4/tutorials/02.anomaly-detection-application-note/content.md

 - **Live Classification**: Test with new motor data to verify anomaly detection capability
 - **Threshold Tuning**: Adjust anomaly threshold (typically 0.3-0.5) based on desired sensitivity
 - **Performance Analysis**: Review clustering quality and feature importance rankings
-- **False Alarm Testing**: Validate with known normal conditions to minimize false positives
+- **False Alarm Testing**: Validate with known normal conditions to reduce false positives

+***__Important note__: The anomaly threshold is critical for system performance.
+A lower threshold (0.2 to 0.3) makes the system more sensitive and catches subtle problems but may trigger false alarms.
+A higher threshold (0.4 to 0.6) reduces false alarms but might miss early-stage faults.
+Start with 0.3 and adjust based on your specific application requirements.***

 ### Model Deployment